digital-cargo/good-practice-shipment-tracking/README.md

 >
 > Source: [JSON-LD 1.1 specification](https://www.w3.org/TR/json-ld11/#terms-imported-from-other-specifications)

-### data holder depending on entry point
+### Data holder depending on entry point

-1) Entrypoint is Waybill data object for which the data consumer knowns the LogisticsObjectURI, e.g. AWB number, e.g. 020-12345676.
+1) The entrypoint is a Waybill data object for which the data consumer knowns the LogisticsObjectURI, e.g. AWB number 020-12345676.
-Data consumer can follow property #shipment in Waybill to get Shipment data and - if available - LogisticsEvents for a Shipment.
+Data consumer can follow property #shipment in a Waybill to get Shipment data and - if available - LogisticsEvents for a Shipment.

-This is special use case for air freight shipment tracking and is meant to be easier the transition.
+This is a special use case for air freight shipment tracking and is meant to ease the transition.

-Existing shipment tracking solutions allow to query for known shipment ids, e.g. the Air Waybill number.
+Existing shipment tracking solutions allow for querying of known shipment IDs, e.g. the Air Waybill number.
-We encourage everyone to setup a HTTP redirection that accepts the following path structure `{scheme}://{host}[:port]/[basePath]/logistics-objects/{logisticsObjectId}` as described in the [ONE Record API specification](https://iata-cargo.github.io/ONE-Record/concepts/#logistics-object-uri).
+We encourage everyone to setup an HTTP redirection that accepts the following path structure `{scheme}://{host}[:port]/[basePath]/logistics-objects/{logisticsObjectId}` as described in the [ONE Record API specification](https://iata-cargo.github.io/ONE-Record/concepts/#logistics-object-uri).